survivejs/webpack-book/manuscript/output/01_targets.md

 * You cannot use webpack's hashing features when the *webworker* target is used.
 * You cannot manipulate the DOM from a web worker.
 If you wrapped the book project as a worker, it would not display anything.

-T> Web workers and their usage is discussed in detail at the *Using Web Workers* chapter.
+T> Web workers and their usage are discussed in detail at the *Using Web Workers* chapter.

 ## Node Targets

-Webpack provides two Node specific targets: `node` and `async-node`.
+Webpack provides two Node-specific targets: `node` and `async-node`.
 It will use standard Node `require` to load chunks unless async mode is used.
-In that case it will wrap modules so that they are loaded asynchronously through Node `fs` and `vm` modules.
+In that case, it will wrap modules so that they are loaded asynchronously through Node `fs` and `vm` modules.

 The main use case for using the Node target is *Server Side Rendering* (SSR).
 The idea is discussed in the *Server Side Rendering* chapter.